What is

 Why Micro Gallery Art Installations?

-The Canadian Library is a living memorial to honour Indigenous women, girls and children.
+The Canadian Library is a living memorial dedicated to honouring Missing and Murdered Indigenous Peoples and the children who never returned home from residential schools.

 Acknowledgement